ReeceSmith14/Personal-Portfolio-Website/README.md

 ### Structure

-#### Landing header
+#### Header

 - Upon landing on the header, users are greeted with a clean and visually appealing layout with the navigation bar and links predictably at the top of the web page to drive a familiar experience.
 - The header includes the developer's name and a brief tagline highlighting and suggesting what they can expect from this webpage.
-- There is a visually striking hero portrait of me in order to showcase a glimpse of personailty and to make the website more personable and begin to build a connection with the user.
+- There is a visually striking hero portrait of me in order to showcase a glimpse of personality and to make the website more personable and begin to build a connection with the user.

 #### About Me Section

 - The About Me section provides users with more information about me, including my skills, experience, and passion for web development.
-- This section includes another portrait of me again to make this section more personable.
+- This section includes another portrait of me, again to make this section more personable.
 - At the bottom of the section there is a call-to-action (CTA) button prompting users to contact me.

 #### Projects Section

 - Projects are displayed as clickable tiles or cards, each featuring a thumbnail image and project title
 - Users can click on a project to view more details.
-Clicking either the images or titles will take the user to that project respective Github repository.
+Clicking either the images or titles will take the user to that project's Github repository.

 #### Contact Section